 Important to know is that prices double up (or even more) around full moon parties.

-People stay mostly at bungelows, some even at the beach.
+People stay mostly at bungalows, some even at the beach.
 Here you find a list with those at ST.

 The only hostel is Yogi Hostels in the center.
 Dorm beds start at 250 bath, in a room with 20 beds.
 The hostel is clean and has good beds, but unfortunately a place to practice yoga is missing.
-But as the name says mosts of the guests are yogi’s, so it’s eay to connect and make new friends!
-They don’t have a website yet (but a Facebook page), the mailaddress is email@example.com (remove the three asterix’s)
+But as the name says most of the guests are yogi’s, so it’s easy to connect and make new friends!
+They don’t have a website yet (but a Facebook page), the mailaddress is email@example.com (remove the three asterix’s) CLOSED AT THE MOMENT

-- The food is relatively expensive, but near the 7/11 are some foodstalls where you can eat for 60 bhat.
+- The food is relatively expensive, but near the 7/11 are some food stalls where you can eat for 60 baht.

 - Cookie coffee has a very nice espresso and delicious pastries